Master of Science in Information Technology Management

-The role of IT management is to be a full partner, if not a leader, in business and technology innovation for the entire firm.
-The successful CIO, CTO, or IT manager has significant business savvy and the skills to align IT to business strategy and deliver innovative programs, projects, and technologies to meet business objectives.
-This MS ITM program is designed to produce IT professionals suited for the top positions in the IT management field.
-The degree meets the needs of the modern management-level technology professional who will be responsible for the planning, budgeting, design, integration and deployment of strategic enterprise technologies and programs that contribute to the organization's success.
+The Master of Science in Information Technology Management (MS/ITM) program was designed by faculty with experience in leading-edge technologies to develop professionals suited for the top positions in the IT management field.
+The degree meets the needs of the modern management-level technology professional responsible for the planning, budgeting, design, integration and deployment of strategic enterprise technologies and programs that contribute to the business organization's success.

-Graduates of the MS in Information Technology Management degree program possess the skills and knowledge to:
+Graduates of the Master of Science in Information Technology Management program will be able to:

 Ageno School of Business Courses: $2,610 per 3-unit course

 Tuition varies for other courses.
 See Tuition & Fees for details.

 Fall 2007 Master of Science in Information Technology Management starters success over a 5 year period: